badgeteam/website/content/ESP32 app development/API reference/display.md

 display.flush() # Write the contents of the buffer to the display
 ```

-# Known bugs & other problems
+# Known problems
- - All frame related APIs have not been properly implemented yet
- - Rotation of the contents of windows does not work correctly in combination with rotation of the screen itself.
+ - Rotation of the contents of windows does not work correctly in combination with rotation of the screen itself
  - There is no method available to list the fonts available on your platform
  - There is no method for providing a custom font
- - There is no method for checking if a specific font is available
  - There is no anti-aliassing support
- - There are no examples available yet